Loading Mouse GIF

 Fees are based on costs associated with an individual line, including such factors as the effort and amount of supplies needed to archive, maintain, and recover a line, demand for the line, per diem for maintenance, among other factors.
 Fees for products and services are listed near the bottom of each Strain Detail Sheet in the catalog.

 The distribution fee covers the expense of resuscitating mice from the cryo-archive; you will receive the resulting litter.
 The litter will contain at minimum one mutant carrier; the actual number of animals and the gender and genotype ratios will vary.
 (Typically, multiple breeder pairs can be established from the recovered litter.)
 Prior to shipment, the MMRRC will provide information about the animals recovered.
-If you anticipate or find that you need to request specific genotypes, genders or quantities of mice in excess of what is likely from a resuscitated litter, you may discuss available options and pricing with the supplying MMRRC facility.
+If you anticipate or find that you need to request specific genotypes, genders, or quantities of mice in excess of what is likely from a resuscitated litter, you may discuss available options and pricing with the supplying MMRRC facility.

 Recovered litters are usually available to ship in 3 to 4 months after an order is placed and a Conditions of Use form or other User Agreement has been received.
 Please view our Resuscitation Timeline for more details.